vember31/home-ops/README.md

 ### Installation

 My cluster is [k3s](https://k3s.io/) provisioned atop Ubuntu 22.04 VMs, which are hosted in Proxmox v8.
 This is a semi-hyper-converged cluster, where workloads and block storage share the same available resources on nodes.
-Two of the nodes also run OpenMediaVault, utilizing XFS & MergerFS as file systems, and serve NFS, SMB and provide bulk file storage and Longhorn backups.
-These bulk storage drives are backed up via SnapRAID on a weekly cadence.
+Two of the nodes also run OpenMediaVault, utilizing XFS & MergerFS as file systems, and serve NFS, SMB, S3 (via [MinIO](https://min.io)) and provide bulk file storage and Longhorn backups.
+These bulk storage drives are backed up via SnapRAID on a weekly schedule.

 ### Core Components

 - [cert-manager](https://cert-manager.io/docs/): manages SSL X509 certificates for all http-based services in the cluster
+- [cloudnative-pg](https://cloudnative-pg.io): high-availability PostgreSQL database built for Kubernetes
 - [eraser](https://github.com/eraser-dev/eraser): removes non-running images from all nodes in a cluster
 - [external-dns](https://github.com/kubernetes-sigs/external-dns): automatically syncs DNS records from cluster ingresses to a DNS provider (Cloudflare)
 - [external-secrets](https://github.com/external-secrets/external-secrets/): managed Kubernetes secrets using Gitlab CI/CD variables